robmayes69/athanor/README.md

 # NOT READY FOR USE!

-# Volund's Athanor Core for Evennia
+# Volund's Athanor Framework for Evennia

 ## CONTACT INFO
 **Name:** Volund